 Chronic Disease Innovation Fund

-The Chronic Disease Innovation Fund enables communities groups to shape health and wellness activities and initiatives within in their own community and, in doing so, supports the Nova Scotia Health Authority (NSHA) vision of healthy people and healthy communities - for generations.
+The Chronic Disease Innovation Fund enabled community groups to shape health and wellness activities and initiatives within in their own community and, in doing so, supported the Nova Scotia Health Authority (NSHA) vision of healthy people and healthy communities - for generations.